Kothi State: History

+Rao Kandhar Dev who was the 5th son of Maharaja Vyaghradev of Rewah, born 663 Samvat, in 683 Samvat his elder brother conferred on him the title of Rao (and later on the title of 'Maharao') with Illaka Pardhwan, which yielded an income of Rs.
+12 Lac per annum, from that time the family is known as the Kasauta Rao family who ruled the area of Shankergarh, which comes under Prayagraj district of Uttar Pradesh and in the mid of 17th century one of their descendant Jagat Rai Singh Baghel migrated towards present day Satna and established the Kothi Princely State, presently which comes under Satna district of Madhya Pradesh.

+The Rao Sahibs of Churhat (the royal family of Churhat, Sidhi, Madhya Pradesh) were also descendants of the Kasauta Rao family of Shankergarh (Prayagraj, Uttar Pradesh).

+Thakur Ranmat Singh Baghel (from Mankhari village, Satna) and his uncle, Thakur Shyam Shah Baghel, were both prominent leaders of the 1857 revolt in Baghelkhand, and they were also descendants of the Kothi royal family (Kothi Princely State).

-Kothi State was founded at an uncertain date by a Baghel Rajput ruler who expelled the former Bharr ruler of the area.
+Kothi State was founded in the mid of 17th century by a Baghel Rajput ruler who expelled the former Bharr ruler of the area.

 Towards the beginning of the nineteenth century, and in much the same manner as neighbouring Sohawal, Kothi became a British protectorate initially subordinate to Panna State.
 However, a separate sanad was granted to Rais Lal Duniyapati Singh in 1810.

 The last ruler of Kothi signed the instrument of accession to the Indian Union on 1 January 1950.

 Rulers

 Rulers adopted the title Raja Bahadur.